NiamhGillespie/Final-year-project/timelog.md

 ### 7 Feb 2024
 * *0.5 hours* Supervisor meeting with Peggy
 * *5.5 hours* Fixing css display issues on larger screen and conducting pilot user study - discovered small bug during this and updated some css to highlight what text opens modals more clearly.
 Also removed all logging messages from react app.

+### 8 Feb 2024
+* *6.5 hours* Conducted further pilot user studies.
+From this I recieved feedback about unclear design decisions and discovered a more few bugs I had not noticed during previous testing.
+Corrected these bugs and updated some other css sections to improve overall design.
+Also updated the description and order of some tasks in my survey from pilot study feedback.
+Also wrote up meeting notes.